emnagrine/ssh-authenticating/README.md

 ![Connect Virtual Machines to Virtual Network](screenshots/connect_machine_to_virtual_network.png) Specify the type of the adapter (*host-only adapater*) and the virtual network to connect to (newly created).

-We can check the IP addresses of all three machines by running `hostname -I` in each one.
+We can check the IP addresses of all  machines by running `hostname -I` in each one.

 In my case :
 * Client machine ip address is **192.168.56.104**